GabeScott/standard-works-vault/General Conference/2017 April - How Does the Holy Ghost Help You.md

 Brothers and sisters, the Holy Ghost will help you by warning you, as He did my father and President Tateoka.

+### The Holy Ghost Comforts

 To continue answering the question “How does the Holy Ghost help you?” let’s now explore His role as Comforter.
 Unexpected events in all our lives cause sadness, pain, and disappointment.
 Yet, amid these trials, the Holy Ghost serves us in one of His important roles—as Comforter, which is actually one of His names.
-These peaceful, reassuring words from Jesus Christ describe this sacred role: “I will pray the Father, and he shall give you another Comforter, that he may abide with you for ever.”
+These peaceful, reassuring words from Jesus Christ describe this sacred role: “I will pray the Father, and he shall give you another Comforter, that he may abide with you for ever.”[^7]

 To illustrate this further, I share the true account of a family with five sons who moved from Los Angeles, California, USA, to a small community some years ago.
 The two oldest sons began playing high school sports and associating with friends, leaders, and coaches—many of whom were faithful members of the Church.
 These relationships helped lead to the baptism of Fernando, the oldest, and his next younger brother.